aviaril/obsidianBackup/uni/mathematical concepts - niel de Beudrap/existential quantifiers.md

-backwards cap E
+denoted by ∃
+exist#
-express properties of numbers
+express properties of numbers which can be produced by a formula from another number P(n)

 [[mathematical concepts - niel de Beudrap/Intro|Intro]]